need4deed-org/website/.gitlab/issue_templates/Feature_request.md

 *   This must be either the text itself or a link to the parent issue.
 *   Use the "As a...
 I want... so that..." format for clarity.
     *   Example: "As a registered user, I want to be able to view and edit my profile information, such as name, email, and password, so that I can maintain an accurate and up-to-date account."
+*   If this story is sized as L and on here may be a list of its child issues.
 -->

 ### Additional Context